CHTC/chtc-website-source/uw-research-computing/gpu-jobs.md

 Note that HTCondor will make sure your job has access to the GPU; it will set the environment variable `CUDA_VISIBLE_DEVICES` to indicate which GPU(s) your code should run on.
-It will be read by CUDA to select the appropriate GPU(s).
+The environment variable will be read by CUDA to select the appropriate GPU(s).
 Your code should not modify this environment variable or manually select which GPU to run on, as this could result in two jobs sharing a GPU.